Confirming the Word of God with Supernatural Signs Following

 •• That is the pattern that Jesus gave to His church — that is, we preach and teach His word throughout the world, and He faithfully confirms it with supernatural signs, healings, and miracles.

-•• Sad to say, many churches in our day are content with only the preaching of the word, but have no expectation of supernatural gifts of the Spirit to confirm the word preached.
+•• Sad to say, many churches in our day are content with only preaching the word of God, but have no expectation of supernatural gifts of the Spirit to confirm the word preached.
 This type of word-only ministry would have been completely foreign to the apostle Paul, who wrote: "For our gospel came not unto you in word only, but also in power, and in the Holy Ghost..."
 (1 Thessalonians 1:5, KJV).
 The manifestation of Holy Spirit power is absolutely essential to effective ministry as Jesus intended it.

 Hebrews 2:3-4 How shall we escape if we ignore so great a salvation?
 This salvation, which was first announced by the Lord, was confirmed to us by those who heard him.
 God also testified to it by signs, wonders and various miracles, and by gifts of the Holy Spirit distributed according to his will.